guacsec/guac-landing/README.md

 This is the date used by Hugo to sort the posts.
 *If you use a date in the future, it will not be listed on the blog page.*
 * `authors` (optional): An array of names to list as the author.
-If you only have one author, it still needs to be quoted and in square brackets.
+If you only have one author, it still needs to be quoted and in square brackets or in a yaml list format.
+* `tags` (optional): An array of tags to use for the post.
+Prefer existing tags whenever possible.
+When in doubt, don't add a tag.
+An incomplete list of tags we use is given below.

 A complete header looks something like: